chenghao-ch94/J3S/README.md

 Paper is available [here](https://ieeexplore.ieee.org/abstract/document/9191248).

-In case of use, please cite our publication:
+In case of use, please cite our paper:

 H. Cheng, and B. Wen.
 "Joint Statistical and Spatial Sparse Representation for Robust Image and Image-Set Classification."
 2020 IEEE International Conference on Image Processing (ICIP).
 IEEE, 2020.